Home Paul Adefarasin Biography: Age, Wife, Children, Net Worth

 Early Ministry Experience

 While pastoring in London, he completed his studies at the International Bible Institute, equipping himself with formal ministry training.
-He was also mentored by Bishop T.D.
+Bishop T.D. also mentored him.
 Jakes, whom he regards as his spiritual father.

 Founding House on the Rock Church

-It has featured global and Nigerian artists including Donnie McClurkin, Kirk Franklin, Travis Greene, Sinach, Nathaniel Bassey, Don Moen, Tope Alabi, Planetshakers, Chioma Jesus, Eben, Onos, Sammie Okposo, Todd Dulaney, and Mercy Chinwo.
+It has featured artists from Nigeria and around the world.
+These include Donnie McClurkin, Kirk Franklin, Travis Greene, Sinach, Nathaniel Bassey, Don Moen, Tope Alabi, Planetshakers, Chioma Jesus, Eben, Onos, Sammie Okposo, Todd Dulaney, and Mercy Chinwo.

-The concert is not only a worship event but also an avenue for prayer, intercession, and societal and cultural transformation and thus cements Lagos’ place as a spiritual destination every December.
+The concert is a worship event.
+It is also a place for prayer and intercession.
+It aims at social and cultural change.
+The concert strengthens Lagos as a spiritual destination every December.

 Paul Adefarasin reaches audiences worldwide through his weekly broadcast, Something Is About to Happen, and digital platforms including YouTube, Facebook, Instagram, TikTok, and international TV networks.

 He has written and published more than 20 short Christian books and other resources.
 Three of these books were published by Christian publishers.
-Some of his well-known books are The Call for a Performing Generation, Something Is About to Happen, Real Woman (which he co-wrote with his wife), Let the Walls Fall Down, and Hope on the Horizon.
-His books focus on topics like leadership, growing in faith, understanding who you are, spiritual challenges, and helping improve the nation.
+Some of his well-known books include The Call for a Performing Generation, Something Is About to Happen, Real Woman (co-written with his wife), Let the Walls Fall Down, and Hope on the Horizon.

 In 2011, he produced a music album in collaboration with Nigerian artists such as Niki Laoye, Segun Obe, Sammie Okposo, and saxophonist Mike Aremu.
 He also contributed to the best-selling audiobook Bible Experience.